ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: System Model

 We consider a time-varying massive MIMO channel assuming that the variation is caused by the user mobility while the BS is static.
 The channel between the BS and user $k$ at time slot $t$ is denoted as $\mathbf{h}_k^t \in \mathbb{C}^{N_t \times 1}$.
 For simplicity, we organize all users' CSI into a matrix form as

 where $\mathbf{H}^t$ is the downlink CSI matrix of all users at time slot $t$.
-In this work, we aim to accurately predict CSI of current time slot based on historical CSI of $T$ time slots.
+In this work, we focus on the one-step channel prediction problem to address the issue of outdated CSI\@.
+We aim to accurately predict CSI of current time slot $t$ based on historical CSI of $T$ time slots.
 The normalized mean square error (NMSE) between predicted and actual downlink CSI is used to evaluate the prediction accuracy.
 Then the entire problem can be described as follows: